-- a.
-Executive officer candidates and parties which act in coordination with the candidate are allowed to spend up to one thousand dollars (\$1,000) on their ASISU campaign. - b.
-Senate candidates and parties which act in coordination with their candidate are allowed to spend up to three hundred dollars (\$300) five-hundred dollars (\$500) on their ASISU campaigns. - c.
-Candidates for the office of an outreach campus vice president may spend up to three hundred fifty dollars (\$350) five-hundred dollars (\$500) on their ASISU campaigns.

-C. Reporting of Campaign Expenditures
+- 1) Executive officer candidates and parties which act in coordination with the candidate are allowed to spend up to one thousand dollars (\$1,000) on their ASISU campaign. - 2) Senate candidates and parties which act in coordination with their candidate are allowed to spend up to five hundred dollars (\$500) on their ASISU campaigns. - 3) Candidates for the office of an outreach campus vice president may spend up to five hundred dollars (\$500) on their ASISU campaigns. - C. Reporting of Campaign Expenditures - It shall be the responsibility of the candidates and their parties which act in coordination with the candidate to record and report expenses used for their campaigns on a Campaign Expenditure Report provided by the commission.
+Two copies of the Campaign Expenditure Report must be provided to the commission by the candidates and parties.

-- a.
-It shall be the responsibility of the candidates and their parties which act in coordination with the candidate to record and report expenses used for their campaigns on a Campaign Expenditure Report provided by the commission.
-Two copies of the Campaign Expenditure Report must be provided to the commission by the candidates and parties. - b.
-All candidates and parties shall provide the commission with a receipt for the purchase of all campaign material within twenty-four (24) hours of the material's use in the campaign. - c.
-If candidates and parties are unable to provide a receipt, they may indicate such and instead provide an estimate of the materials fair market value. - d.
-Receipts must be provided beginning with the Candidate's Meeting and thereafter. - e.
-The commission shall have the responsibility of determining fair market value for any campaign material not accompanied by a receipt.
-The interpretation of fair market value may be appealed to the Supreme Court. - f.
-Campaign materials that count as part of a candidate's spending must have been produced or authorized by the candidate or party which act in coordination with the candidate. - g.
-Any campaign material advocating more than one candidate shall have its costs divided equally among all candidates listed on the material.
+2) All candidates and parties shall provide the commission with a receipt for the purchase of all campaign material within twenty-four (24) hours of the material's use in the campaign.
+3) If candidates and parties are unable to provide a receipt, they may indicate such and instead provide an estimate of the materials fair market value.

-- h.
-Receipts must include information on what was purchased and the amount spent. - i.
-When the election ends, each candidate and party must fill out a final Campaign Expenditure Sheet with all necessary receipts that the Commission will process.
+- 4) Receipts must be provided beginning with the Candidate's Meeting and thereafter. - 5) The commission shall have the responsibility of determining fair market value for any campaign material not accompanied by a receipt. - 6) Campaign materials that count as part of a candidate's spending must have been produced or authorized by the candidate or party which act in coordination with the candidate. - 7) Any campaign material advocating more than one candidate shall have its costs divided equally among all candidates listed on the material. - 8) Receipts must include information on what was purchased and the amount spent. - 9) When the election ends, each candidate and party must fill out a final Campaign Expenditure Sheet with all necessary receipts that the Commission will process.